See the Documents Needed list on the Housing website. You will need to submit the following documents:

 Yes.
 Be sure to buy the twin, extra-long size.
 Twin size sheets will fit, but must be stretched a lot and usually tear.
 Full is too wide.
 If you are shopping for bedding, most stores will have a “college” area where you can find twin, extra-long bedding.
 You will also need a pillow.
 Mattresses pads and/or foam toppers are recommended for comfort.

 Due to the wide use of personal cell phones, landline phone service is not provided within the units.
-However, the hardware is in place if you would like to contact a local service provider to activate your own line—contact either GCI or ACS.
+However, the hardware is in place in Banfield Hall and the apartment units if you would like to contact a local service provider to activate your own line—contact either GCI or ACS.
 You will be billed directly for the service.
+There are no phone line ports located in Freshman Residence Hall suites.

-Nine local phones are scattered around housing for use.
+Multiple local phones are scattered around Housing for use.

-Cable service is not provided within the units; however, the bedrooms and living areas are cable-ready.
+Cable service is not provided within the units; however, the bedrooms and living areas of Banfield Hall and the apartment units are cable-ready.
 If you wish to purchase cable, you have to go through a local cable company and set it up.
 As with extra phone services, the cable company will bill you directly.

 The Housing Lodge has a TV room with flat screen TV and cable.
 Banfield Hall also offers a TV room with flat screen TV and cable.